davidinfosec/task-runway/README.md

 2. Press the Windows Key, type 'Add or Remove Programs', and search for TaskRunwaySetup.

+3. Back up your Downloaded Tools in the program folder, if you used the Download Explorer and want to save anything.

-3. Press the Uninstall button
+4. Press the Uninstall button

 ---